Ronald Gene Simmons: Arkansas

-The property featured a five-bedroom mobile home, with two bedrooms under an extended roof.
-The spacious family room included a fireplace, while the kitchen, dining room, and bedrooms were relatively small.
-The home heating and air conditioning system was inoperable.
-The only heat came from a wood-burning stove in the family room; only one room had a window air conditioner.
+The property featured a five-bedroom mobile home, with two bedrooms in an attached wooden structure.
+Aside from a spacious family room with a fireplace, the rest of the house — including the kitchen, dining room, and bedrooms — was relatively small.
+The surrounding area was heavily wooded.
+A steep, rutted dirt driveway, with no trespassing signs and gates at the entrance, led to the house at the top of the low ridge, which was secluded from other houses in the area.
+All but the top of the trailer was hidden from view along Broomfield Road by a concrete block wall Simmons built.
+A neighbor said Loretta once told him, 'He put it there to keep people from looking up there.'

+The home's heating and air-conditioning system was inoperable.
+The family room's wood-burning stove provided the only heat.
+Only one room had a window air conditioner.
 There was a phone, but Simmons wouldn't let it be hooked up because he didn't want the family to have uncontrolled outside contact.
-The family used two nearby outhouses because the toilet was broken.
+While the house had plumbing, the family used two nearby outhouses rather than repair a broken toilet.
 The home was surrounded by a makeshift privacy fence that was as high as 10 feet tall in some places.
 Several weeks before Christmas, Simmons had ordered his family to dig a new privy pit, which would eventually be where he disposed of some of their bodies.

-While reconciling with Wilma, his estranged wife, Gene Jr. decided to have their three-year-old daughter, Barbara, temporarily spend time at his parents' house until Gene Jr. and Wilma could afford a new place.
+While reconciling with Wilma, his estranged wife, Gene Jr. decided to have their three-year-old daughter, Barbara, temporarily stay with his parents until they could afford a new place.
 They planned to reunite and remarry in February 1988.
-Gene Jr. had arrived at Mocking Bird Hill on December 21.
+Gene Jr. arrived at Mockingbird Hill on December 21.
 Wilma stayed in New Mexico for Christmas because she couldn't afford to travel to Arkansas for the visit.

-Even at home, Simmons was a recluse who spent much of his time at home in his room alone.
+Even at home, Simmons was a recluse who spent much of his time alone in his room.
 According to Edith Nesby, Becky's sister, "No one was allowed in his bedroom, not even Becky.
 He locked the door when he was in it, he locked the door when he was gone."